 With respect to the heart, stem cells have the ability to not only home into the damaged areas but also to initiate a cascade of biological events which both culminate in healing of the heart muscle.
 For example, animal studies have demonstrated that stem cell therapy will cause new muscle cells to be formed through stimulation of dormant stem cells that are already inside the heart muscle.
 In these studies, the administered stem cell also transformed into new heart muscle cells.

-At Stem Cell Institute, our stem cell investigational protocol for heart failure involves administration of mesenchymal stem cells harvested from human umbilical cord tissue.
+At Stem Cell Institute, our investigational stem cell treatments for heart failure involve administration of mesenchymal stem cells harvested from human umbilical cord tissue.

 Which kinds of stem cells are used for heart failure and where do they come from?

 The adult stem cells used for heart failure at the Stem Cell Institute come from human umbilical cord tissue (allogeneic mesenchymal).
 These stem cells are expanded at Medistem Panama’s state-of-the-art laboratory.

 The mesenchymal stem cells we use are recovered from donated umbilical cords following normal, healthy births.
 Each mother has her medical history screened and is tested for infectious diseases.
 Proper consent is received from each family prior to donation.

 All umbilical cord-derived stem cells are screened for infectious diseases to International Blood Bank Standards before they are cleared for use in subjects.